w3f/Grants-Program/applications/remote-signing-and-slashing-protection.md

 * **Why we need Payload**

 The Polkadot nodes have already provided the local slashing prevention.
 However, in case of using container such as Kubernetes for making high availability of the nodes, this protection would not be sufficient because during restart of the node, two images of the same node can be available and may sign the same or different data that would cause slashing.
 Therefore, we propose to use remote signing services where all incoming data are checked against slashing status before being signed.
 In this respect, we need to provide the payload data that generates the signing data.
 Namely, for each signing request, the necessary metadata that generates the request should also be given.
 This data will also be stored in a persistence database for future slashing prevention.
+Before storing the data, a microservice checks that whether signing this data causes slashing or not.
+For example, (i) the health check for the whole epoch. (ii) Check that producing two or more blocks for the same slot.  (iii) Check that signing multiple votes in the same round or on different chains.
 Although Polkadot nodes themselves have protection mechanisms against slashing, our proposal brings additional security protection against that kind of issue.

 * **Remote Signing Service**